Evaluate a Project Idea

 You can change the criteria on the axes and run more than one evaluation round for the same ideas.

-Place ideas on map
+Place Ideas on Heatmap

 Have the team select one project or use-case idea at a time, evaluate it against the two axes, and then place it on the heatmap.